Tuesday Tips: IESE MBA Essays and Tips for 2022-2023

 Application Essay #1

 Through our years of experience with successful MBA candidates, we have witnessed the power of strong, attention-grabbing personal stories.
 You don’t have to be perfect, but you should be genuine and personal.
 This set of IESE MBA essays starts with behavioral question to get at how you show up with others.

 Application Essay #2

-Ideally, your experiences have led to a career goal that you can describe clearly in both the short and long term.
+Ideally, your experiences have led to a career goal that you can describe clearly in both the short and mid term.
 In other words, be specific.
 For example, if you want to go into venture capital after graduation, talk about the industry you would like to focus on.
-Then, discuss what progress you envision after five years in venture capital.
+Then, discuss what progress you envision after five to eight years in venture capital.
 What level will you be and where will you focus?
 Consider if you want to experience different industries or firms in the first several years after your MBA graduation.

 Finally, you should explain why an MBA is your next step.
 What will you learn in the IESE MBA program to complement your work experiences?
 Will your classmates and the environment benefit from your expertise?
 Specific classes and professors are always useful details to add.